CloudSlang/docs/hello_world.rst

 Although CloudSlang files can be composed in any text editor, using a modern code editor with support for YAML syntax highlighting is recommended.
-See :doc:`CloudSlang Editors <cloudslang_editors>` for more information.
+See :doc:`CloudSlang Editors <cloudslang_editors>` for instructions on how to download, install and use the CloudSlang language package for Atom.

 Code files
 ==========